Community

 When: Spring 2023 to Fall 2024 || Where: Brooklyn Museum, 200 Eastern Parkway, Brooklyn, NY (and on Zoom) || What: Black Feminist Roundtable

-From Spring of 2023 to Fall of 2024, I participated in a group of sixteen artists, scholars, and curators that met regularly to creatively and intellectually support the reinstallation of the Brooklyn Museum’s American art galleries.
-Spearheaded by Stephanie Sparling Williams, the Andrew W. Mellon Curator of American Art, the Black Feminist Roundtable was a forum for interdisciplinary peer review as Dr. Sparling Williams and her team transformed the American art wing through the lens of Black Feminist and BIPOC thought and praxis.
+From Spring 2023 to Fall 2024, I participated in a group of sixteen artists, scholars, and curators that met regularly to creatively and intellectually support the reinstallation of the Brooklyn Museum’s American Art wing.
+Spearheaded by Stephanie Sparling Williams, the Andrew W. Mellon Curator of American Art, the Black Feminist Roundtable was a forum for interdisciplinary peer review as Dr. Sparling Williams and her team transformed the American Art wing through the lens of Black Feminist and BIPOC thought and praxis.
 Titled “Toward Joy: New Frameworks for American Art,” the reinstallation opened October 4, 2024.

-Text from the Brooklyn Museum’s American wing page:
+Text from the Brooklyn Museum’s American art page:

 “How might American art be experienced at this moment?
 In honor of our 200th anniversary this fall, a transformative reinstallation of the American Art galleries will reorient the ways that the Brooklyn Museum exhibits—and audiences rediscover—this acclaimed collection.
 A kaleidoscopic display will offer paradigm-shifting interactions with millennia of art.”